 3. One Dog Per Skier

 Often, it is not the dog’s fault, it is the inconsiderate dog owners who cause disturbance to the fellow skiers.
 Taking a team of dogs out on the trail can cause inconvenience to other skiers.
-Most of the ski areas explicitly mention their rules of having one dog per skier, some allow two small dogs per skier as well.
-The rules vary, so if you are not sure, take one dog per skier on the dog-trail.
+Most of the ski areas explicitly mention their rules of having one dog per skier, some allow two smaller dogs per skier as well.
+The rules vary, so if you are not sure, take only one on the dog-trail.

 4. Keep Your Dog on Leash

-If you are taking out your furry friend on an XC ski adventure, make sure he/ she is on a leash.
-Even if you consider your dog to be the friendliest dog on the planet, put him/ her on a leash as a skiing toddler could get frightened by a big dog approaching him/ her.
+If you are taking out your furry friend on a cross country skiing adventure, make sure he/ she is on a leash – usually attached to a dog sledding harness.
+Even if you consider your dog to be the friendliest dog on the planet, put him/ her on a leash as a small dog or a skiing toddler could get frightened by a big dog approaching him/ her.
 Make sure to restrain your dog’s leash when other skiers are approaching.